Dimensions underlying the representational alignment of deep neural networks with humans: Results

-As a second image explanation approach, to specifically highlight what image features drive a dimension, we used a generative image model to create novel images optimized for maximizing values of a given dimension \citep{montavon2018methods, yosinski2015understanding, erhan2009visualizing}.
-Unlike conventional activation maximization that targets a single DNN unit or a cluster of units, our approach aimed to selectively amplify activation in dimensions of the DNN embedding across the entire DNN layer, using a pretrained generative adversarial neural network \citep[StyleGAN XL;][]{sauer2022stylegan}).
+As a second image explanation approach, to highlight which image properties drive a dimension, we used a generative image model to create novel images optimized for maximizing values of a given dimension \citep{erhan2009visualizing, yosinski2015understanding, montavon2018methods}.
+Unlike conventional activation maximization targeting a single DNN unit or a cluster of units, our approach aimed to selectively amplify activation in dimensions of the DNN embedding across the entire DNN layer, using a pretrained generative adversarial neural network \citep[StyleGAN XL;][]{sauer2022stylegan}).
+To achieve this, we applied our linear end-to-end mapping to predict the embedding dimensions from the penultimate activations in response to the images generated by StyleGAN-XL.
 The results of this procedure are shown in Figure \ref{fig:act-max}b.
-The approach successfully generated images with high scores in the dimensions of our DNN embedding.
-Indeed, the properties highlighted by these generated images appear to align with the common interpretation of each specific dimension, again suggesting that the DNN embedding contained conceptually meaningful and coherent object properties similar to those found in humans.
+The approach successfully generated images with high numerical values in the dimensions of our DNN embedding.
+Indeed, the properties highlighted by these generated images appear to align with human assigned labels for each specific dimension, again suggesting that the DNN embedding contained conceptually meaningful and coherent object properties similar to those found in humans.

-Third, given that different visual features naturally co-occur across images, in order to tease apart their respective contribution, we causally manipulated individual image features and observed the effect on predicted DNN dimensions.
-We exemplify this approach with manipulations in color, object shape, and background (see Supplementary Information \ref{sec:causal}).
-The results largely confirmed our predictions, leading to specific decreases or increases of activation in dimensions that appeared to be representing these features.
+As a third image explanation approach, given that different visual properties naturally co-occur across images, and to tease apart their respective contribution, we causally manipulated individual image properties and observed the effect on predicted DNN dimensions.
+We exemplify this approach with manipulations in color, object shape, and background (see Supplementary Information \ref{sec:causal}), largely confirming our predictions, showing specific activation decreases or increases in dimensions that appeared to be representing these properties.